ASL in the McDonald’s

 They Can't Hear Me!

-Deaf people skip the speaker, so many didn’t know where to hold their phone.
+Deaf people are so used to skipping the speaker, so many didn’t know where to hold their phone.

 Some forgot to disconnect from car bluetooth which impacted interpreter communication.